 - red or brown spots on ankles and lower leg

 - skin rashes and irritations

 - shiny and scaly skin surface

-The blood which circulates in your veins is your body’s way of bringing oxygen and nutrients to your cells.
-Venous stasis dermatitis happens when the veins in your lower legs are damaged blocking your blood flow.
-As the blood builds up, it creates pressure in your veins until some of the blood leaks out into your skin.
+The blood that circulates in your veins is your body’s way of bringing oxygen and nutrients to your cells.
+Venous stasis dermatitis happens when the veins in your lower legs are damaged thus blocking your blood flow.
+As the blood builds up, it creates pressure in your leg veins until some of the blood leaks out into your skin.

 Treatments for venous stasis dermatitis depend on the severity of the damage in your veins.
 This is why a diagnostic ultrasound is often recommended before a treatment can be started.

-This minimally-invasive treatment uses radiofrequency to get rid of damaged veins.
-The surgery usually takes just a couple of hours and has a short recovery time.
+This minimally invasive treatment uses radiofrequency to get rid of damaged veins.
+The surgery is performed by a vascular surgeon and usually takes just a couple of hours.
+It also has a short recovery time.

 Should You Be Worried?

-In general, there is nothing to worry about dark and brown spots in your lower leg and ankles.
+In general, there is nothing to worry about dark and brown spots in your feet and ankles.
 But if it’s causing you discomfort, especially when it starts producing oozing sores, it’s best to visit your doctor immediately.

 If your condition is a result of venous stasis dermatitis, the more you have to consult a vein specialist.
-When left untreated, it can lead to several complications like chronic leg ulcers and infection of the bone or osteomyelitis.
-(Related: Mottled Skin: Should It Be a Cause For Concern?)
+Otherwise, it can lead to severe complications like chronic leg ulcers and infection of the bone or osteomyelitis.

 About The Author